All Episodes

 They're also anti-capitalists.

-They want government controlling your property, what's called a wetland and all sorts of things.
+They want government controlling your property, what's called a wetland, and all sorts of things.

 As to global warming, 1979, Newsweek magazine had a cover story on the coming global freeze.

-They cannot prove that the current warming cycle that I admit we're in can be uh proved to be man-made and even man-caused.
+They cannot prove that the current warming cycle that I admit we're in can be proved to be man-made and even man-caused.

-There have been too many global heating and cooling cycles long before man came along and industrialized the planet, and there have been way too many volcanoes spewing pollution that doubles the amount of the total of all the automobiles ever invented and manufactured in this in the world, uh that tell me that we human beings are very vain on one hand.
+And there have been way too many volcanoes spewing pollution that doubles the amount of the total of all the automobiles ever invented and manufactured in the world that tell me that we human beings are very vain on one hand.

 We've got animal rights people telling us that we're no different than rats and insects.